dandersonw/ai2-blog-post/es-plugin/post.md

 in the query.
 The second was to tightly tune the implementation of featurization and model evaluation to be as performant as possible.

-Tuning the performance of featurization was actaully quite difficult.
+Tuning the performance of featurization was actually quite difficult.
 This difficulty was connected with difficulty experienced in writing the featurization code in the first place - the web of Lucene contracts and possible Elasticsearch calling patterns meant it was easy to experience hard to debug